mattbasta/client-performance-handbook/README.md

 performance myths and misinformation often lead well-intentioned engineers to make poor choices.

-The Client-Side Performance Almanac is a guide to help web developers deliver better quality products to their clients and employers.
+The Client-Side Performance Handbook is a guide to help web developers deliver better quality products to their clients and employers.